Vonage/vbc-developer/_documentation/en/concepts/guides/create-an-access-token.md

 ---
 title: Create an Access Token
-description: Authenticating to the Vonage Business Communications APIs
+description: Learn how to create authenticate to the Vonage Business Communications APIs
 navigation_weight: 5
 ---